realmorg/realm/apps/web/src/pages/docs/learn/events.md

   <main-element-2></main-element-2>
 </realm-demo>

-## Congrats, don't even skip!
+## Congratulations, Don't Skip a Beat!

-You've made it to the end of this tutorial!
-We still have more fundamental concepts to cover, but you're already well on your way to becoming a Realm master.
-In the next tutorial, we'll learn about <anchor-link href="/docs/learn/conditional-rendering">Conditional Rendering</anchor-link> and <anchor-link href="/docs/learn/list-rendering">List Rendering</anchor-link>.
+You've reached the conclusion of this tutorial, and your journey into the Realm is well underway.
+While there are more fundamental concepts waiting to be explored, you're already making great strides toward becoming a true Realm master.
+In the next tutorial, we'll delve into the realms of <anchor-link href="/docs/learn/conditional-rendering">Conditional Rendering</anchor-link> and <anchor-link href="/docs/learn/list-rendering">List Rendering</anchor-link>.